simp/simp-packer/README.md

   - Ensure the binary is in your `$PATH` and comes before any other packer executables on the system (e.g., `export PATH="/path/to/packer:$PATH"`).
   - `simp-packer` >= 2.4  requires `packer` version 1.4.0  or later.
-    Currently it only works with simp 6.4.0 and later.
     It also requires ruby 2.3.0 or later because of gem dependencies.
-  - `simp-packer` >= 2.0 < 2.4  requires `packer` version 1.2.4 or later and
-   does not work with SIMP >= 6.4.0

 * A [SIMP][SIMP] ISO (`.iso`) file.
 Either an official release or one generated